neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.2.md

 4. If the message of a transaction ID is displayed, then you have voted successfully.
 You can check the number of votes for each candidate by accessing the API.
 (See [Appendix 1](#appendix-1-checking-candidates-and-votes-using-api))

+#### 3.2.2 The Voting Cycle

+Starting from 30th Nov, 2018, one voting cycle completes every 3 months.
+This means that at least 1 consensus node will be selected by 28th Feb, 2019.
+Nodes that have registered as candidate nodes but have not been voted as consensus nodes will automatically enter the candidate pool for the next voting cycle.

+Below is a list of voting cycles for 2019:

+​	*30th Nov, 2018 - 28th Feb, 2019*
+​	*28th Feb 2019 - 31st May, 2019*
+​	*31st May, 2019 - 31st Aug, 2019*
+​       *31st Aug, 2019 - 30th Nov, 2019*

 ## 4. Gathering Votes & Support

 > **Applicable to both chain governance and off-chain governance candidates.**